 Joe Boyle is battling an aggressive form of kidney cancer with the help of a superhero.
 When the 40-year-old Bowling Green, Ohio father started treatment, he came up with a unique way to explain his therapy to his three young children in terms they could understand: He enlisted Captain America.
 “We tell the kids that … Read More

-When he entered the exam room to see his first patient of the day, Mikkael Sekeres, MD, finds a doctor from another department sitting in his chair, typing away at the computer on his tiny desk.
-Read more in an excerpt of his New York Times essay, "Letters to the Doctor."
+When I entered the exam room to see my first patient of the day, a doctor from another department at my hospital, I found her sitting in the chair I usually occupy, typing away at the computer on the tiny desk.

-A patient shares his story about a new minimally invasive thoracic procedure that would not only cure his ailment, but also provide him with a swift and relatively pain-free recovery. … Read More
+When Bob Hemstreet was first diagnosed with a nodule on his right lung, panic and fear swept through him as he worried about the pain of surgery.
+Little did he know that a new minimally invasive thoracic procedure would not only cure his ailment, but also provide him with a swift and relatively pain-free recovery. … Read More

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Athlete Jay Wiener gives this firsthand account on recovering from mitral valve repair and his journey to getting back into the race.
 Two months after having mitral valve repair at Cleveland Clinic, I found myself back in the race.
 My first test was the American Cross-Country Ski Marathon in Northwest Wisconsin.
 I felt better at … Read More